Jiansorge/image-gallery/README.md

 ## About

 - I used img 'srcset' attribute to provide a responsive rendering of images based on image width.
 This method is performance optimized for responsive images.
+- The full-screen images are clones of the image components shown in the grid.
+The 'srcset' attribute is able to handle the wider rendering based on device width.
 - Media breakpoints have been created at 576px, 768px and 992px.
 - Lastly, I used event capturing to only employ 1 onclick event handler to show all full-screen images.